TinyCsvParser/TinyCsvParser/README.md

 In Version 2.x, custom logic used a `string[]`.
 In Version 3.0, it uses `ref CsvRow`.
 This allows the library to work with `ReadOnlySpan<char>`, significantly reducing memory allocations.

-### 9.2 Result Pattern ###

-The addition of the Comment state means that Match and Switch now require a third functional argument.
-Use these overloads to handle metadata rows found in the CSV.

 ### 9.3 Error Metadata ###